michaelhesch/ci-ms-2/README.md

 - [Resolved] x
 - [Resolved] x
 - [Open] Map marker clearing - Ongoing issue related to how the Leaflet maps consume point of interest coordinates to set map markers.
 Attempted several potential solutions to loop through the currently set markers and remove them when the POI list is filtered, however the way the markers are being set to the map when it is intilized will not allow this to work.
 Extensively read the API documentation from Leaflet and Mapbox but have not been able to produce a solution to this yet.
-- [Open] Navbar Link Highlighting - The link to return to the landing page ("Create New Travel Map") will highlight to its mouse-over color if the page title on the navbar is hovered over.
-The CSS properties are set such that the color should only change when a navbar link is hovered over, the title is not set up as a link.
-Need to do additional investigation to determine how to fix this issue.

 ## Deployment